nicktolhurst/nicktolhurst.github.io/_posts/2023-03-17-1-week-of-clojure-1.md

 ---
 layout: post
-title: a week of clojure as a total beginner
+title: 1 week of clojure as a total beginner
 date: 17-03-2023
 description: >
-  Googles 'how to install closure'.
-Clicks on 'Show instead "how to install clojure"'.
+  Step 1: Google "how to install closure".
+Step 2: Click on "Show instead 'how to install clojure'"
 tags: clojure learning technology beginner journey
 categories: clojure-7-days
 giscus_comments: true